homermultitext/hmtweb/jekyll/manuscripts/index.md

 -  [Genavensis 44](geneva-44)

-In addition, we are currently editing some well illustrated [papyri].
+In addition, we are currently editing some well illustrated [papyri](papyri).